 Make sure to check out other articles from the Travel Like a Pilot section!

-1 I am enrolled in the affiliate program with CLEAR and as such may receive compensation if you sign up.
+I am an affiliate with CLEAR and as such may receive compensation if you sign up.
 This is what keeps this website alive so I can continue to pass along my travel expertise!